-- Meetings: For those interested in attending City meetings, adjustments will be made to adhere to the Public Health Order of the Jefferson County Health Department – maximum of 10 attendees at 6’ distances.
-By Proclamation of the Governor, additional options for virtual meeting attendance and participation are being developed.
+- Meetings: For those interested in attending City meetings, adjustments have been made to adhere to state orders requiring attendees to wear face coverings and maintain 6’ social distances.
+Additional options for virtual meeting attendance and participation continue to be offered.
 For information regarding participation in public meetings, click here.

-- Building Permits & Licenses: Beginning Tuesday, March 17, residents and contractors may continue to request licenses and permits by depositing all required paperwork into the Drop Box to be located outside the Building Services department at City Hall.
-Building inspections are expected to continue as normal, as they have not been deemed to pose a significant health hazard.
+- Building Permits & Licenses: Building inspections are continuing as normal, as they have not been deemed to pose a significant health hazard.
 For assistance, email firstname.lastname@example.org or call 205.978.0125.

-- City Clerk: Beginning March 17, applications for Annexation, Design Review Board, Board of Zoning Approval and/or Planning & Zoning will continue to be accepted by depositing all required paperwork into the Drop Box to be located outside the City Clerk’s office at City Hall.
-For assistance or questions, email email@example.com or call 205.978.0131.
+- City Clerk: Applications and all corresponding required documentation for Annexation, Design Review Board, Board of Zoning Approval and/or Planning & Zoning are being accepted in the office of the City Clerk at City Hall.
+For assistance or additional information, email email@example.com or call 205.978.0131.